 Disadvantages of Independent Novel Studies

-Since we've spent some time outlining the different frameworks you might select for your novel study, I'm going to use this section to outline how you'll pick your texts.
+Since we’ve spent some time outlining the different frameworks you might select for your novel study, I’ll use this section to outline how you’ll select your texts.

-Please know that I advocate you read any novels you plan to use in classroom novel studies before you make your selections.
+Please know that I recommend reading any novels you plan to use in classroom novel studies before you make your selections.

 However, I know this isn't always feasible.
 Therefore, at a bare minimum, you should look at the synopsis and some reviews online to ensure you don't end up surprised by some unexpected content or language.